 0.1s * 44100Hz = 4410 frames

-Below are few orders of magnitudes of maximum delays measured on a slow i386 with ~2 users doing simple stuff (editors, basic X11, compilations):
+The orders of magnitudes of the maximum delay for different operations, measured on a slow i386 system with ~2 users doing simple stuff (editors, basic X11, compilations), can be seen below:

 Note: the device may choose a different buffer size that the one the application requested.
-In any case the application must use sio_getpar() and take into account the actual buffer size.
+In any case, the application must use sio_getpar(3) and take into account the actual buffer size.

 Timing information is available by setting up a callback with the sio_onmove(3) function: